apache/sqoop/docs/src/site/sphinx/Tools.rst

 Upgrade
 =======

 Upgrades all versionable components inside Sqoop2.
 This includes structural changes inside the repository and stored metadata.
-Running this tool is idempotent.
+Running this tool on Sqoop deployment that was already upgraded will have no effect.

 To run the ``upgrade`` tool::